Specimen Collection Procedures

-- Eye: Culture swabs should be obtained before topical anesthetics are applied since they may have antimicrobial activity.
-Replace swab in culturette and refrigerate until transport.
+- Eye: Culture swabs should be obtained before topical anesthetics or antibiotics are applied.
+Place swab in culturette and refrigerate until transport.

-- Viral Culture for Herpes: Contact the laboratory to supply instructions and media for collection.
+- Viral Culture for Herpes: Contact the laboratory to supply media for collection.

 - Viral Culture (other than Herpes): Collect sputum, urine, stool and body fluids into a sterile container provided and refrigerate until transport.

 - Fungal cultures: